anka02/team_saga/README.md

 * `https://covid-api.com/api/reports/total` (COVID-19 confirmed case numbers by country)
 * `https://covid-api.thinklumo.com/data` (COVID-19 restrictions by country)
 * `https://www.trackcorona.live/api/cities/` (COVID-19 confirmed case numbers by city)

+During finalization of the project, the API for city cases went offline, which is why we decided to not use cities for case/death numbers.

 `covid-api.com`, is based on public data by **Johns Hopkins CSSE** https://github.com/CSSEGISandData/COVID-19.
 The regulations, travel advisories, and travel restrictions are provided by Lumo's COVID-19 API, which uses IATA airport codes for fetching the location.